t-karasova/grs-samples-python/search/tutorials/tutorial_pagination.md

 In other cases, instead of navigating from page to page or getting results with top relevance, you can directly jump to a particular position using the offset.

-On the previous step you have requested the second page with 6 products per page using ```next_page_token```.
+You have requested the second page with 6 products per page using ```next_page_token``` in the previous step .
-To reproduce the same effect using ```offset``` you need to set the field ```page_size``` with the same value which is "6", and make a small calculation to get the offset value:
+To reproduce the same effect using ```offset```, configure the field ```page_size``` with the same value which is "6", and perform a small calculation to get the offset value:

-offset = 6 * (2 - 1) = 6, where 6 - is a page size, and 2 - is a page number you would like to see.
+offset = 6 * (2 - 1) = 6, where 6 is a page size, and 2 is a number of page you would like to switch too.

-Please find the comment "#PASTE CALL WITH OFFSET HERE:" and paste this piece of code:
+Find the comment "#PASTE CALL WITH OFFSET HERE:" and paste this piece of code:
 ```
     offset = 6
     search_request_second_page = get_search_request("Hoodie", page_size, offset, page_token)